 DAY 14 Durban – South Coast – Wild Coast

-The drive from Durban along the South Coast takes you through lush subtropical vegetation and numerous holiday villages dotted along the seaboard.
+The drive from Durban along the South Coast takes you through lush subtropical vegetation and holiday villages along the seaboard.
 We visit the scenic Oribi Gorge and some beautiful little beaches.
-Then journey to the Eastern Cape at the former homeland of Transkei and work our way to the Wild Coast – a rugged and deserted coastline with exceptional beauty – and arrive at our hotel for overnight.
+Then journey to the Eastern Cape at the former homeland of Transkei.
+We work our way to the Wild Coast – a rugged and deserted coastline with exceptional beauty – and arrive at our hotel for overnight.
 We explore the beach and some amazing scenic sites.
 Overnight Mbotyi Lodge.

 DAY 15 Wild Coast – Mthatha – East London